-My recent work has included the impact of COVID-19 and related restrictions on law, policy and practice relating to persons with mental disabilities.
+4. The impact of COVID-19 and related restrictions on law, policy and practice relating to persons with mental disabilities.

 The rights of, and law relating to, persons with mental health and mental capacity do not exist within disciplinary silos and requires a strong inter-disciplinary approach.
-This is why I am based in the School of Health and Social Care but at the same time have strong links with the Law Subject Group in the Business School and am the Law REF Lead and a council member of the Scottish Universities Law Institute.
+This is why I am based in the School of Health and Social Care but at the same time have strong links with the Law Subject Group in the Business School and with external academics and stakeholders.

 I very much welcome enquiries and applications from potential Ph.D candidates relating to my research interests.